Schenkee/TryHackMe-Guides/File_Inclusion/File_Inclusion.md

 ### 👨‍💻 Manual shell option
 Here I will demonstrate another method to gain RCE access without using Metasploit.
 Firstly we will need to find a payload to use and my go to is the Reverse PHP Payload which can be found here: [https://github.com/pentestmonkey/php-reverse-shell/blob/master/php-reverse-shell.php](https://github.com/pentestmonkey/php-reverse-shell/blob/master/php-reverse-shell.php)

 Lets open up a blank file on our machine with your preferred text editor.
-I will use nano so I will input ```nano rce.php``` into my terminal to open a new black file.
+I will use nano so I will input ```nano rce.php``` into my terminal to open a new blank file.
 One you have the file opened copy and paste the entire payload code linked in the above github repository.
 Once copied into our file we will need to configure a couple of items.

 #### ⚙️ **Options**
 Find the line starting with ```$ip```